lujakob13/lujakob13/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/luca-jakobson-249a44298/)

 I'm a Argentinean guy who has a curious mind.
 I'd like to learn something new everyday.
-I'm a **PhD in Applied Maths** and currently a **Data Scientist**.

 - 🌱 I am a systems engineering student
 - 😍 My hobbies are going to the gym, watch movies